 EOPSS launched its biannual "Drive Sober or Get Pulled Over" (DSOGPO) enforcement and educational campaign on December 7th.
-Funding was provided to the State police and more than 150 local police departments to conduct zero-tolerance high visibility impaired driving enforcement mobilizations in which patrols are conducted at high incident locations throughout the state.
-Complementing these efforts will be Drug Recognition Experts (DREs), officers trained in Advanced Roadside Impaired Driving Enforcement (ARIDE) and sobriety checkpoints featuring Breath Alcohol Testing (BAT) Mobiles.
+Funding was provided to the State police and more than 150. local police departments to conduct zero-tolerance, high visibility impaired driving enforcement mobilizations in which patrols are conducted at high incident locations throughout the state.
+Complementing these efforts will be Drug Recognition Experts (DREs), officers trained in Advanced Roadside Impaired Driving Enforcement (ARIDE), and sobriety checkpoints featuring Breath Alcohol Testing (BAT) Mobiles.